danpla/dpscreenocr/doc/manual.md

     If the string should have leading or trailing whitespace, enclose it in double quotes.
-Obviously, quoting is also necessary if the string is actually starts and ends with a double quote.
+Obviously, quoting is also necessary if the string actually starts and ends with a double quote.

     Strings can contain the following escape sequences: